chris-armstrong/dynaglue/README.md

 ## Status

-This project is currently in progress (alpha). **Its API may change during this period**, so take care and keep an eye on updates for now.
+This project is currently in progress (alpha) but mostly feature complete. **Its API may change during this period**, so take care and keep an eye on updates for now.

-It's quite feature complete, barring some specific items (like batch read/write, transacions, projection expressions, capacity numbers).
+It's quite feature complete, barring some specific items (like full transactions support, projection expressions, and returning capacity numbers).

 Please try it out, report bugs, suggest improvements or submit a PR.